MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 #### Skip this step for computers that do not have a TPM or when TPM is not enabled

 Select this option to skip drive encryption on a computer that doesn't contain a supported or enabled TPM.
 For example, use this option when you deploy an OS to a virtual machine.
+By default, this setting is enabled for the **Pre-provision BitLocker** step.
+The step fails on a device without a TPM or a TPM that doesn't initialize.
+Starting in version 2006, if the device doesn't have a functional TPM, the task sequence engine logs a warning to smsts.log and sends status message 11912.